CPAN-Security/security.metacpan.org/docs/questions.md

 ## Dependencies

 * Does the CRA make demands about _all_ transitive dependencies, at any arbitrary depth?
-(Assumpltion: YES, 85%)
+(Assumption: YES, 85%)
     - e.g. If a transitive dependency of a "product with digital components" the CRA applies to depends on something supplied by the OS packaging system (e.g. a cryptographic library like libopenssl), do we continue looking down the dependency rabbit-hole even further?
 (Assumption: YES, )
     - How about other types of dependencies?
         - Author (development environment)